operator-framework/operator-sdk/website/content/en/docs/olm-integration/generation.md

 ```

 Once this base is written, you may modify any of the fields labeled _user_ in the [fields section](#csv-fields) below.
+These values will persist when generating a bundle, so make necessary metadata changes here and not the generated bundle.

 **For Go Operators only:** the command parses [CSV markers][csv-markers] from Go API type definitions, located
 in `./api` for single group projects and `./apis` for multigroup projects, to populate certain CSV fields.